thehandsomezebra/bitbucket-branch-mgmt-resource/README.md

 - A token for a BitBucket user is required: Service accounts are recommended. (see Service Account section below)
 - You may use a repo in a project OR a repo that belongs to a user.
 The BitBucket user mentioned above MUST have access to it.
 - Other recommendations I would give you would be to use the [built-in Concourse Git Resource Type](https://github.com/concourse/git-resource).
 Read up on that.
 You can use the `put` to push local commits to the repo.
+- Anytime I mention `projectname` -- I am meaning the PROJECT KEY.
+So if your project is named `Cool Team` but the key is just `COOL`...then please provide `COOL`.
+  - If you don't know what the key is, check the URL and provide that.

 ---